diegozea/MIToS.jl/docs/src/Scripts.md

 scripts_folder = joinpath(pkgdir(MIToS_Scripts), "scripts")
 ```

-You can run them from that location or copy them to a directory in your `PATH`.
+You can run them from that location.
+Alternatively, you can add the location to your
+`PATH` environment variable, or copy the scripts to a folder already in your `PATH` to
+run them from anywhere.

 ## Usage